MW 28.9x10 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a thin layer of gold-nickel to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+Moreover, even though neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
+Therefore, they are coated with a thin layer of nickel to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with coatings, such as epoxy, to shield them from external factors and prolong their durability.
-High temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
+Therefore, they are often coated with coatings, such as nickel, to protect them from environmental factors and extend their lifespan.
+High temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.
+As for risks, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical equipment and very modern machines.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: